franciscoafonso04/PFL-Vault/Project 2/Readme.md

 3. Switch to the next player.

 For example:
-- A move from row 3, column 5, in the north direction:
+- A move from the piece in row 3, column 5, in the north direction:
   ```prolog
   move(3, 5, north)
   ```